stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/06-test-local.md

-Using the Spring Boot maven plugin (predefined in `pom.xml`{{open}}), you can conveniently run the application locally and test the endpoint.
+As you have seen in previous steps, using the Spring Boot maven plugin (predefined in `pom.xml`{{open}}), you can conveniently run the application locally and test the endpoint.

 `mvn spring-boot:run`{{execute}}

-> As an uber-jar, it could also be run with `java -jar target/catalog-1.0-SNAPSHOT-swarm.jar` but you don't need to do this now
+>**INFO:** As an uber-jar, it could also be run with `java -jar target/catalog-1.0-SNAPSHOT-swarm.jar` but you don't need to do this now

 Once the application is done initializing you should see: